American Homebuyers Are Flocking To Florida In Record Numbers According To Redfin

 A new study by Redfin is backing up claims by Florida home sellers.
 The analysis shows homebuyers moving to Miami has tripled year-over-year.

-Redfin’s monthly migration report for July saw the net inflow of Redfin users packing their bags and moving to Miami rise to 7,610, up from 2,216 last year.
+Redfin’s monthly migration report for July saw the inflow of users moving to Miami rise to 7,610.
+This is over a 300% increase from 2,216 last year.

 Milagros Alvarez, a Miami real estate agent at Redfin told HousingWire: